michhar/iot-edge-classification-module/README.md

 ## Troubleshooting

 If you need a `.env` file in the running docker container created above, it will help to have an editor like `vim`.
-Install with:
+Install into the container with:

-    sudo apt-get update && sudo apt-get install vim
+    sudo apt-get update && sudo apt-get install vim sudo vim .env

+Then to add the system variables listed in the `.env` just "source" it in Unix environments:

+    source .env

+To check the logs of a particular container (e.g. the IoT Edge Module) run:

+    sudo docker logs <CONTAINER ID>

 ## Additional Notes